qasimyu/amc/README.md

 make
 ```

-After the installation, the main program of AMC is generated in “bin” directory.
-Type following command if you want to add AMC to system path:
+The main program of AMC is generated in “bin” directory.
+Type following command if you want to add AMC to your system path:
 ```
 make install
 ```